Free electricity to farmers (Andhra Pradesh)

 Free electricity to farmers is a subsidised free electricity scheme provided by the Government of Andhra Pradesh.
-It is the dream concept of Late Chief Minister Dr. Y.S.
-Raja Sekhara Reddy.
-He is the only leader to provide free electricity to the agriculture sector.
-Green Andhra Pradesh is his vision.
-Tamil Nadu giving free electricity to farmers since 1989.
+It was the dream concept of Late Chief Minister of Andhra Pradesh Dr. Y. S. Rajasekhara Reddy.
+Green Andhra Pradesh was his vision.
 It provides 7 hours of power to the fields in a day.
 It has spent about 6000 crores in 2013.

 History

-After the congress party made a promise to the electorate, as soon as he swore in as chief minister of Andhra Pradesh, Y.S.
-Rajasekhara Reddy on 14 May 2004, he signed the scheme.
+After the Congress party made a promise to the electorate, as soon as he swore in as chief minister of Andhra Pradesh, Y. S. Rajasekhara Reddy on 14 May 2004, he signed the scheme.

-The scheme announced before the polls was a major promise in the 2004 general elections.
+The scheme announced before the polls was a major promise in the 2004 assembly elections.
 The initial subsidy bill was Rs.
 400 crores.